rht-labs/practice-library/README.md

-# Open Practice Library
+# Moved

-## The Open Practice Library Repo has now moved to https://github.com/openpracticelibrary/openpracticelibrary
+## This Repo has now moved to https://github.com/openpracticelibrary/openpracticelibrary